 - Lack of proper healthcare for children and their mothers

 - Inadequate psychosocial stimulation and/or parent-infant bonding

 None of these causes exist in a vacuum.
 Gender equality, male engagement in parenting, and conflict can all contribute to a child’s psychosocial stimulation.
-Conflict, along with income opportunities, food prices, and climate events, may affect food availability and in turn contribute to undernutrition or malnutrition.
+Conflict, along with income opportunities, inflation, and climate change, may affect food availability and in turn contribute to undernutrition or malnutrition.